ablaom/MachineLearningInJulia2020/README.md

 - Change to your local repo directory "MachineLearningInJulia2020/"

-- Either run the Juptyper notebook called "tutorials.ipynb", or open "tutorials.jl" in your favourite IDE
+- Either run the Juptyper notebook called "tutorials.ipynb" from that directory (corresponding to [this file](tutorials.ipynb) on GitHub) or open "tutorials.jl" from that directory in your favourite IDE (corresponding to [this file](tutorials.jl) on GitHub).
+You cannot download these files individually - you need the whole directory.